Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will build a Power Apps model-driven app to allow the backoffice campus staff to manage visit records across the entire campus.
+In this lab, you will build a Power Apps model-driven app to allow the back office campus staff to manage visit records across the entire campus.

 ## Lab objectives

 You will be able to complete the following exercises:

-+ Exercise 1: Customize Views and Forms
+- Exercise 1: Customize Views and Forms

-+ Exercise 2: Create Model-driven app
+- Exercise 2: Create a Model-driven app

 ## High-level lab steps